andrewjtech123/hangit/hangit iOS SDK.md

 <h2>Receiving Location Updates</h2>

 You can setup your app to consume Location updates from the Hangit SDK.
 The Hangit SDK monitors for changes in device location and sends notification to your app.
-You can then consume these notifications for your app's location-based needs, or you can use the notifications to call the Hangit service for Hangit campaigns and offers.
+You can then consume these notifications for your app's location-based needs.

 -insert diagram